erevnitis/pi_humidity_server/README_push.md

 ```bash
 git clone git@github.com:erevnitis/pi_humidity_server.git
 ```
 This will place all the necessary files on your local machine

+# Insert Variables
+This is the time to insert your variables into the main.yml files found in:
+- roles/common/vars/main.yml, and
+- roles/humidity/vars/main.yml

 # Install Ansible if it is not already installed
 I find the tutorials published by Digital Ocean to be excellent.
 If you do not have Ansible on your local machne, follow these steps to get Ansible on your device: [How to Install and Configure Ansible](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-20-04)